Stochastic sparse adversarial attacks: Experiments on untargeted attacks

 \subsection{On ImageNet.}

 In this section, we test the ability of the previous attacks and additionally GreedyFool to generate adversarial examples at large scale by considering models on ImageNet.
-Two pre-trained networks provided by PyTorch are considered for testing: Inception-v3 \cite{DBLP:journals/corr/SzegedyVISW15} and VGG-16 \cite{DBLP:journals/corr/SimonyanZ14a} whose accuracies are respectively $77.45 \%$ and $71.59 \%$.
-Inputs are of size 299$\times$299$\times$3 and 224$\times$224$\times$3 for the first and second model respectively.
+Two pre-trained networks provided by PyTorch are considered for testing: Inception-v3 \cite{DBLP:journals/corr/SzegedyVISW15} and VGG-16 \cite{DBLP:journals/corr/SimonyanZ14} whose accuracies are respectively $77.45 \%$ and $71.59 \%$.
+Inputs are of size 299$\times$299$\times$3 and 224$\times$224$\times$3 for the first and second model respectively. \\

 Again, we consider B$\&$B as a benchmark of a highly successful attack.
 GreedyFool requires training a GAN network on ImageNet but once carefully done it is highly successful.
 We recover the GAN model from the code of \cite{dong2020greedyfool} and complement the code to compute MP for this attack.
 For Sparse-RS, we again fix our objective to compare with this attack when 100$\%$ SR is achieved.
 This requires launching several experiments for different values of $k$ on the whole considered set of images in order to obtain a \textbf{near-optimal} value.
 By this, we mean a value $k$ giving $100\%$ SR ; there exists $k'<k$ and the performances of VFGA in ${\rm Mean}$ and ${\rm Median}$ are better than those obtained by Sparse-RS with budget $k'$.
 This implies in particular that VFGA gives better results than Sparse-RS when tested with the optimal value of $k$.
 To get an idea of the difference between our results and those by Sparse-RS, we always report the results for $k'$ and $k$ by Sparse-RS (in this section and next one). \\

 The obtained results for the different attacks are reported in Table \ref{table:resImageNet} and commented after.